fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

       -  It MUST be set to ``var+jwt``
       -

-The body of the Wallet Attestation Request JWT MUST contain the following parameters:
+The body of the Wallet Attestation Request JWT MUST contain the following claims:

 .. list-table::
     :widths: 20 60 20